Open for browsing Wed to Sat 10-5. Appointments for appraisals. | See our iCollector auction schedule

 Sample image

 Contrary to popular thought, age is perhaps the least important factor in determining a coin's value, due in large part to the high surviving populations of many of the early powers' abundant mintages.
-Hitting this point home, it surprises many to learn that a 1991 Canadian Quarter regularly commands more interest than many common ancient bronze coins of the Roman Empire.

 Should my coins be cleaned?

 As a general rule, coins should never be cleaned.
 Collectors prefer coins in their original state of preservation, even where they may have become oxidized (or "tarnished") as is often the case with silver coinage.
 Even a light cleaning will reduce the value of a coin, in some case with devastating results.
 This rare mint-state Edward VII Half Dollar oxidized over the years into a rich silver-charcoal toning.
-It is possible that the underlying brilliant finish could be restored by an expert using a specialized coin-dipping acid, however many collectors would prefer this original toning as testimony to its age and sheltering from the many pockets of the world.
-One fact is beyond dispute, however: even an innocent light buffing would likely knock a whopping $3,000 off its value!

 The above having been said, while purists would condemn the cleaning of even a two-dollar coin, if you have properly determined that a coin in your collection has little or no monetary value, then there is ultimately no right or wrong in doing whatever is necessary to make the coin more aesthetically pleasing to you, the owner.